CarlosNZ/fig-tree-evaluator/README.md

 ## Alias Nodes

 If you have a node that is used more than once in a complex expression, it's possible to just evaluate the repeated node once, and refer to it throughout using an "alias" reference.
-This allows for a simpler expression (reduces duplication) as well as a performance improvement, since the aliased node is only evaluated once, providing a simple [memoization](https://en.wikipedia.org/wiki/Memoization) mechanism.
+This allows for a simpler expression (reduces code duplication) as well as a performance improvement, since the aliased node is only evaluated once, providing a simple [memoization](https://en.wikipedia.org/wiki/Memoization) mechanism.
+(See also [Caching/Memoization](#caching-memoization))

 For example, if you have the expression:
 ```js